 The Consumer Price Index for Wage Earnings and Clerical Workers (CPI-W) is a statistical measure of change of the prices of goods and services over time in “major expenditure group” such as clothing, food, housing, medical care, and other entities that are typically purchased by consumers.
 The Bureau of Labor Statistics calculates CPI-W on a monthly basis, and the SSA compares the data from the third quarter of the previous year to the third quarter of the current year in order to accurately reflect the change in the cost of living in their compensation rates.
 VA uses the COLA rate from the SSA to make adjustments to veterans’ monthly disability compensation.

 The 2019 COLA is set for a 2.8 percent increase based on the above-mentioned calculations.
 The SSA confirmed this in an October 11, 2018 statement: “The 2.8 percent cost-of-living adjustment (COLA) will begin with benefits payable to more than 62 million Social Security beneficiaries in January 2019”.
 Notably, this will be the largest COLA increase since 2011 when it was 3.6 percent.
 It is also a significant jump from the 2 percent COLA rate increase of 2018.
 For 2019, VA compensation rates are scheduled to go into effect on December 1, 2018 and will be reflected in veterans’ benefit checks starting December 31, 2018.
 Disabled veterans and surviving family members of veterans will receive the COLA increase, along with recipients of VA pension and retired military veterans.
-While VA has not yet officially released the 2019 disability compensation rates, it can be projected based on the 2019 COLA of 2.8 percent.
-The following VA disability compensation rates for veterans without dependents are anticipated for 2019, as compared to the previous year:
+The following 2019 VA disability compensation rates for veterans without dependents are compared to the previous year:

 |Combined Disability Rating||2018 VA Compensation Rates||2019 VA Compensation Rates|